Vineet829/tenant-sphere/README.md

 ## Usage

 ### Authentication Features
-- **Register a New User:** Create a new account to start using the app.
+- **Register a New User:** Easily create a new account to start using the app.
-- **Login:** Securely log in with your registered credentials.
+- **Login:** Securely log in with your registered credentials or use Google OAuth for quick access.
-- **Logout:** End your session securely to protect your account.
+- **Logout:** End your session securely to protect your account from unauthorized access.
-- **Password Reset:** Request a password reset if you've forgotten your password.
+- **Password Reset:** Quickly request a password reset if you forget your password, ensuring you can regain access to your account.

 ### Tenant and Technician Management
-- **View Tenants:** Access a list of all tenants in the tenants tab.
+- **View Tenants:** Access a comprehensive list of all tenants in the designated tab for easy management.
-- **View Technicians:** Access a list of all technicians in the technicians tab.
+- **View Technicians:** Browse through a list of all technicians in the corresponding tab for quick reference and ratings based on performance.

 ### Profile Management Features
-- **View Profile:** Access your profile to view personal information.
+- **View Profile:** Access and update your profile information, including managing your avatar.
-- **User Posts:** View all your created posts, including details such as creation and update timestamps.
+- **User Posts:** View all posts you have created, complete with timestamps for better tracking.
-- **View Issues and Reports:** Access and manage your reported issues and assigned issues.
+- **View Issues and Reports:** Manage reported issues and view assigned issues for effective oversight.

 ### Post Management Features
-- **View Posts:** Browse all posts made by tenants.
+- **View Posts:** Explore all posts made by tenants, including top posts to stay informed about community discussions.
-- **Bookmark Posts:** Save posts for later access in the bookmark tab.
+- **Bookmark Posts:** Save posts for easy access later in the bookmark tab to ensure you don’t miss important information.
-- **View by Tags:** Filter posts by tags for easier navigation.
+- **View by Tags:** Filter posts by tags to streamline navigation and find relevant content quickly.
-- **Interact with Posts:** Upvote, downvote, reply to, and delete your own posts.
+- **Interact with Posts:** Engage with posts by upvoting, downvoting, replying to comments, and deleting your own posts as needed.
-- **Post Metadata:** See when a post was created and last updated.
+- **Post Metadata:** Access detailed information about when a post was created and last updated for better context.
+- **Pagination and Search:** Utilize pagination and search functionality to easily navigate through posts and tenants.

 ### Issue Reporting
-- **Report Issues:** Report issues related to your apartment directly through the app.
+- **Report Issues:** Directly report any issues related to your apartment through the app for prompt attention.
-- **Report Other Tenants:** Users can report other tenants for misconduct.
-The reported tenants will receive a warning from the admin via email, ensuring a safe and respectful community.
+- **Report Other Tenants:** Users can report other tenants for various misconducts, with reported individuals receiving a warning from the admin via email.
+This process helps maintain a safe and respectful community environment.